richardwu/go-perfy/byte-slice-map/README.md

-# Maps with Byte Slice Keys
+# Maps with byte slice keys

 Go maps do not permit using slices (with arbitrary size) as keys in maps.